 “They were available to us any time we had a question.
 They took our advice and recommendations on how to better the system, which reassured us that we had made the right choice,” she commented.

 HBADOC’s favorite features?
 Invoices that populate in the task bar, the Member Information Center, and Event Registration (both in the database and through the HBADOC website).

-When asked how the software has made a difference, Ellis replied, “Updating member records is much easier.
+When asked how the member software has made a difference, Ellis replied, “Updating member records is much easier.
 Changes made by members or staff automatically update in the online directory.
 Communication is simplified and of course, WMS uploading — all we have to do is click a few buttons and voila!
 A perfect report.”